Dr-Emann/one-million-sliders/Readme.md

 **Endpoint:** `GET /updates`

-**Description:** Subscribes to updates for the slider states within a specified range.
+**Description:** Subscribes via Server Sent Events to updates for the slider states within a specified range.

+**NOTE**: The range is described in number of _bits_ for legacy reasons.
+To request a range from the first slider to the 100th slider, would request with `start=0` and `end=800`. (both start and end should be 8 times the slider index)

 **Query Parameters:**
-- `start` (u64): The starting index of the range.
-This value will be rounded down to the nearest multiple of 1024.
+- `start` (u64): The starting bit of the range.
+This value will be rounded down to the nearest multiple of 1024 (32 sliders).
-- `end` (u64): The ending index of the range.
-This value will be rounded up to the nearest multiple of 1024.
+- `end` (u64): The ending bit of the range.
+This value will be rounded up to the nearest multiple of 1024 (32 sliders).

 **Response:**
 - `200 OK`: Returns an SSE (Server-Sent Events) stream of updates.